 Check for other signs

 There might be other indications that your vehicle is not drivable.
 If you can smell gas, smoke or other fluids that might be leaking, you should stop right there and call a tow.
-Or if you start to drive but notice that the vehicle is making strange sounds, pull over, turn the car off and call for a tow.
+Or if you start to drive but notice that the vehicle is making strange sounds, pull over, turn the car off, call for a tow and visit your local Vancouver auto body shop as soon as possible.

 Check in with yourself